Research Calendar: List of forms and deadlines.

-Faculty Activity Report (FAR) Information: Annual Faculty Research/Creative Activity (FAR) Awards have been established to recognize research and creative achievement of Andrews University faculty members.
+Faculty Activity Report (FAR): The annual faculty research and creative activity award has been established to recognize research and creative scholarship of Andrews University faculty members.
 Awards are given to each faculty member who submits an annual Faculty Activity Report with scored activities.

 Research Faculty Status: The designation “Research Faculty” is given to faculty members who excel beyond the minimum university requirements for research and creative scholarship, in recognition of the time and effort required to maintain an active productive research program.
 Tenured and tenure-track faculty are eligible for “Research Faculty” status.

-External Grant Information: The Office of Research and Creative Scholarship actively supports faculty in identifying funding sources and preparing effective proposals for external support.
+External Grants: The Office of Research and Creative Scholarship actively supports faculty in identifying funding sources and preparing effective proposals for external support.
 The Scholarly Research team will facilitate the development of competitive grant proposals to external foundations and agencies.